 Accelerate Test Authoring with KaneAI:

-KaneAI is TestMu's AI-native test agent that transforms how teams approach test authoring.
-Instead of manually scripting every interaction, QA engineers describe their test objectives in natural language, and KaneAI generates complete, executable test flows.
+KaneAI is TestMu’s AI-native test agent that lets QA teams describe test goals in natural language and automatically generates complete, executable test flows.

-- Multi-step planning: KaneAI understands complex workflows and plans the complete test path, including navigation, data entry, validations, and cleanup steps.
+- Multi-step planning: It understands complex workflows and plans the complete test path, including navigation, data entry, validations, and cleanup steps.

-- Cross-platform execution: Generated tests run across 10,000+ devices and browser combinations on high-performance agentic test cloud, ensuring comprehensive cross-browser coverage and test execution.
+- Cross-platform execution: Run generated tests across 10,000+ real devices and browser combinations on a high-performance agentic test cloud for complete cross-browser coverage.

 - Self-healing locators: Tests automatically adapt when UI elements change, dramatically reducing maintenance overhead.